rfdrake/tel/README.md

 ## fix backspace, handle ctrl-z

-Dlink has a broken backspace command.
+Dlink, and many other platforms have a broken backspace.
 This script detects dlink and aliases backspace to the right sequence.
 Casa has a Cisco-like CLI, but doesn't support Ctrl-Z.  This will add Ctrl-Z.

 ## add aliases for other commands